 Proven technology as the basis for new developments

 The Vertical Shaft Sinking Machines (VSM) for shafts with lower depths developed by Herrenknecht have already proven successful in numerous applications.
 Based on these project experiences, the SBR boom with cutting drum has been modified to meet the requirements of shaft sinking in the mining industry and the back-up has been adapted.
-The boom is telescopic and thus allows excavation of the entire shaft cross section to a depth of 1 meter in several roadheading steps.
+The boom allows excavation of the entire shaft cross section to a depth of 1 meter in several roadheading steps.
 The SBR does not need to be moved vertically during this cutting process.

 In the first step of the cutting cycle, the cutting drum creates a cut up to 200 millimeters in depth.
 Subsequently, more circular sections are cut clockwise from the shaft center to the shaft wall.
-After every five of these cycles, the shaft is one meter deeper.
+After every five of these cycles, the shaft is 1 meter deeper.
 The SBR is now moved down a meter and the cutting cycle begins again.

-The loosened rock is collected from the shaft bottom via a pneumatic mucking system and carried away to the suction tank.
+The loosened rock is collected from the shaft bottom via a newly innovated pneumatic mucking system and carried away to the suction tank.
 The shaft wall is secured from a work deck above the roadheader boom and can be done for example by the application of shotcrete, formwork or anchoring.

 With the further development of existing technologies and profound engineering know-how, Herrenknecht opens up new business areas.
 In the field of mining in particular, innovative machine concepts are needed to safely and efficiently develop deposits even at great depths.

 We are ready!